betterscientificsoftware/bssw.io/Articles/TelecomToolsForRemoteWork.md

 their features.
 This article is not meant to cover everything.
-Here, we focus only on virtual meeting products and those features likely to be relevant to the HPC/CSE community in a work-at-home (small to medium scale) setting *and* which have some degree of variability in support across vendors.
+Here, we focus only on virtual meeting products and those features likely to be relevant to the HPC/CSE community in a work-at-home (small to medium scale) setting *and* that have some degree of variability in support across vendors.

 In the table below: